defi-wonderland/aztec-benchmark/README.md

 ```

 **Note:** Your benchmark code needs a valid Aztec project setup to interact with contracts.
-Your `BenchmarkBase` implementation is responsible for constructing the `ContractFunctionInteraction` objects.
+Your `BenchmarkBase` implementation is responsible for constructing the `ContractFunctionInteraction` objects and
-If you provide a `NamedBenchmarkedInteraction` object, its `name` field will be used in reports.
+supplying the wallet that should execute them.
+If you provide a `NamedBenchmarkedInteraction` object, its `name`
-If you provide a plain `ContractFunctionInteraction`, the tool will attempt to derive a name from the interaction (e.g., the method name).
+field will be used in reports; otherwise the tool derives a name from the interaction (for example, using the method
+selector).

 ### Wonderland's Usage Example